Lifailon/PSDomainTest/README.md

 By default, get down the result in the format of a PowerShell object whose metrics can be passed to a monitoring system (such as Zabbix or InfluxDB and Grafana 📊).
 The module also allows you to get the result in `json` format and `html` report.

-💡 Testing some domains may take several minutes (for example, checking the `github.com` domain takes about 5 minutes on average).
-If a test request to the same domain is repeated within the next 10-15 minutes, the result of the previous (last) test will be returned.
+💡 It may take a few minutes to get the final results of all tests (most often it takes 30 to 60 seconds, for example, checking the `github.com` domain takes about 5 minutes on average).
+If a request to test the same domain is repeated within the next 10-15 minutes, the result of the previous (last) test will be returned.

 ## 🚀 Install